Madness (band): 2016–2022: Can't Touch Us Now

 The band celebrated 40 years since their debut studio album release with several special live appearances throughout 2019.
 The band performed at their own "House of Common" festival in August and held a special concert with a full orchestra at Kenwood House.
 In November they played at Electric Ballroom in Camden; forty years to the day since one of their first appearances there.
 The performance was broadcast on Sky Arts in 2020.
 The band saw the year out with three concerts at The Roundhouse.

 In December 2019, the band released a new single, "Bullingdon Boys (Don't Get Bullied by the Bully Boys)".
 The NME described the song as a 'barbed swipe at Boris Johnson and his Eton cohorts'.
+In March 2020, Madness were honoured on the Camden 'Music Walk Of Fame' with a stone unveiling, which saw members Suggs, Mike Barson, Mark Bedford, Dan Woodgate, as well as former member Cathal Smyth, in attendance.

 In April 2021, following some special videos created during the COVID-19 pandemic, Madness announced their first global live stream, titled "The Get Up!", to be held the next month.
 It featured live music and comedy from the group and Charlie Higson, pre-recorded at the London Palladium.
 During the live stream, the band was accompanied by Roland Gift of Fine Young Cannibals and Paul Weller of the Jam and had a cameo by Queen Elizabeth II, played by Mike Barson.
 They announced their 2021 tour, The Ladykillers Tour, the next day, to be held alongside Squeeze.